 - Fly licking his snout straight after makes the moment all the more sweeter.

-- Mr and Mrs Hoggett are polar opposites, but they are very sweet together, especially the scene where Mrs. Hoggett departs on a Bingo Tournament, and Mr. Hoggett holding an umbrella for her all the way to the coach.
+- Mr. and Mrs. Hoggett are polar opposites, but they are very sweet together, especially the scene where Mrs. Hoggett departs on a Bingo Tournament, with Mr. Hoggett holding an umbrella for her all the way to the coach.

 - Babe winning the sheepdog trials.
 Everyone who ever doubted him is nothing but happy that he proved them wrong.